mcsmojica/UHN_H4H_Cluster/README.md

 Note that the --mem flag above refers to system/cpu memory (RAM) and NOT the GPU memory (VRAM).

 The 'gres' flag is used
-- If you wish to select multiple GPUs.
+- To select multiple GPUs.
 For example,
     ```
     salloc -p gpu --account=groupname_gpu --gres=gpu:3 -t 3:00:00 -c 4 --mem 20G
     ```